Greg Barron

 Greg Rowe Barron (born June 14, 1946) is an American radio and television journalist, producer and communications executive.
-His early radio feature work influenced public radio storytelling in the United States and how sound is used in documentary production.
-Described by Variety in 1981 as "one of the most renowned creators of radio documentaries in the nation", his work as a producer for Minnesota Public Radio between 1972 and 1980 was recognized by numerous regional and national journalism awards and he was an early advocate of the use of high fidelity stereophonic sound as an integral element of radio journalism.
+His early radio feature work influenced public radio storytelling in the United States and how sound is used in documentary storytelling production.
+Described by Variety in 1981 as "one of the most renowned creators of radio documentaries in the nation", his work as a producer for Minnesota Public Radio between 1972 and 1980 was recognized by dozens of regional and national journalism awards and he was a pioneering advocate of the use of high-fidelity stereophonic sound as an integral element of radio journalism.

 Education and early career

 Barron is a graduate of Los Angeles' Benjamin Franklin High School.
 He studied broadcast production, journalism, and speech arts at Los Angeles City College and California State University, Los Angeles.
 He started his broadcasting career at KVWM-AM, a small radio station in Show Low, Arizona.
-Following his return to Los Angeles he became a reporter, producer and, at age 21, public affairs director of KPFK-FM the Pacifica Radio public radio station in North Hollywood, California.
+Following his return to Los Angeles, he became a reporter, producer and, at age 21, public affairs director of KPFK-FM the Pacifica Radio public radio station in North Hollywood, California.
 While there, he co-developed, and became editor-in-chief of a then-groundbreaking magazine-style public affairs program—P.M.
 Journal.
 The program may have been the first major-market public radio news and public affairs "magazine" program broadcast in the United States: It was developed and launched in 1970 and was modeled after CBS’ 60 Minutes, the first U.S. television news magazine, which debuted in September 1968.
 P.M.
 Journal preceded by at least one year the May 1971 launch of National Public Radio's (NPR) magazine news program All Things Considered.
 While at KPFK, he began his documentary production career with Soledad: The Prison, which won the Radio & Television News Association of Southern California's Golden Mike Award.